A new dataset for measuring the performance of blood vessel segmentation methods under distribution shifts: Results

-In order to provide a new dataset for training blood vessel segmentation algorithms, we manually labeled each of the 100 images sampled using our method and made the dataset publicly available~\footnote{VessMAP (Feature-Mapped Cortex Vasculature Dataset): \url{https://doi.org/10.5281/zenodo.10045265}}.
+We manually labeled each of the 100 images and made the dataset publicly available~\footnote{VessMAP (Feature-Mapped Cortex Vasculature Dataset): \url{https://doi.org/10.5281/zenodo.10045265}}.
 To account for inter-annotator variability, 20 samples were labeled by two annotators.
-The repository includes manually annotated binary labels, their skeletons (calculated by the Palágyi-Kuba algorithm \cite{Palagyi1998}), and the metrics for each sample (as described in section \ref{label:metrics}) -- which were calculated using the manual annotations.
+The repository includes manually annotated binary labels, their skeletons (calculated by the Palágyi-Kuba algorithm \cite{Palagyi1998}), and the metrics for each sample (as described in section \ref{sec:case_example}) -- which were calculated using the manual annotations.
 We verified that the metrics calculated from the manual annotations have a strong correlation with the metrics calculated using the labels obtained from the semi-supervised segmentation algorithm.
 This evidences the quality of the algorithm in providing useful metrics to map the dataset into a feature space.
 We expect the VessMAP Dataset to be useful for future studies regarding the influence of image and tissue characteristics on the generalization capability of segmentation algorithms.